Table of Contents

 If the court rules in your favor, you can request a writ of possession, which gives the squatter seven days to vacate the property, or the sheriff will be called in to remove them.
 However, be aware that self-help evictions are illegal in Georgia, which means you can’t remove the squatter on your own through force or by changing the locks, shutting off utilities, etc.

-Even though squatters are occupying property that does not belong to them, that doesn’t automatically make them criminals.
-They do have rights just like a regular tenant who pays rent, and you must honor those rights to avoid facing legal consequences.
+Even though squatters occupy property that does not belong to them, that doesn’t automatically make them criminals.
+They do have rights just like a regular tenant who pays rent.
+For example, they can gain ownership of your property after 20 years of continuous possession if they also qualify for hostile possession, acute possession, open and notorious possession, and exclusive possession.
+If they pass all the requirements, they will be the new owner of your property.
 However, the process for evicting squatters in Georgia is pretty straightforward, so as long as you adhere to the necessary protocols, you should be able to remove them without issue.